How to Upload Your Website (in 6 Easy Steps)

 - Connect your account to FileZilla.
 Use port 22, or connect to SFTP, for a secure connection.

 - Navigate to Remote Site panel and click on the public_html folder.

 - Head to the Local Site panel and locate the extracted files.

-- Select the files, and right-click to Upload them to the public_html directory.
+- Select the files, right-click to upload them to the public_html directory.

 4. Move the Website Files to the Main Root Directory